Asian honey bees are natural hosts to several species of parasitic mites. Movement of European honey bees

 drones mate in the air at random, far from their hives.
 This behavior can make maintaining specific

-genetic traits difficult in areas crowded with other beekeepers.
+genetic traits difficult in areas crowded with unselected bee stock.
 Precise control of genetics is only

 possible through instrumental insemination, which is too costly and labor intensive to be practical for